 - In dry and hot climates, a very thirsty camel can drink about 200 liters of water in one day.

 - At a time, they can drink up to 46 liters of water.

 - When water is largely available, camels often drink water daily.

-- Camels often do not drink water for months in cold conditions and in the abundance of green vegetations.
+- Camels often do not drink water for months in cold conditions and the abundance of green vegetation.

 How Many Gallons Does A Camel Drink

 - An extremely thirsty camel can drink about 53 gallons of water per 3 minutes.

 - In fewer thirst conditions, camels drink about 32 gallons of water at a time.

 28. How Many Stomachs Does A Camel Have